 Please read the following information carefully:

 Transcripts MUST be sent by the institution and will not be accepted if they are mailed by the applicant.
-We also must receive two official copies.
+Penn State must receive two official copies.

-GMAT and TOEFL scores are only accepted if they sent by the testing organizations directly to the University.
+GMAT and TOEFL scores are only accepted if sent by the testing organizations directly to Penn State.
 DO NOT send copies of your scores to us.
-Also, do not send financial information unless you are accepted into the program as we request that information.
+Also, do not send financial information unless you are accepted into the program and we request that information.

 To have your GMAT scores sent, please enter the program code: ZZ8-HD-53